TacType Ceramic Keycaps Review | The Zirconia Ceramic Alternative

 6.25U Spacebar25 g

-Ceramic keycaps feel significantly heavier than standard resin keycaps.
+Ceramic keycaps are significantly heavier than standard resin ones.

 Greenkeys fabicon topGreenkeys Office

-Another option is to use the included springs.
+Alternatively, you could use the included auxiliary springs.

 クーポンコード「GREENKEYS」を使用すると$59.00以上の注文で$5.00オフ

-featureEasier to emphasize toughness, density, and a substantial feelHardness, wear resistance, and lots of existing reviews
+CharacteristicsEmphasizes toughness, density, and a heavy feelHardness, wear resistance, and established reputation

 StemPC PlasticABS Plastic